Virtual environment configuration requirements

 - Open the settings of all buckets.

 - Go to the Versioning tab and make sure it is enabled.
-Otherwise, proceed to the "Guides and solutions to use".
+Otherwise, proceed to "Guides and solutions to use".

 -